canonical/hotsos/doc/source/contrib/language_ref/property_ref/main_properties.rst

 Settings
 ^^^^^^^^

-decision
+Decision
 """"""""

-This property is typically used in :ref:`conclusions`.
+This property is typically used in :ref:`Conclusions<conclusions>`.
-CHECKS refers to a set of one or more :ref:`checks` names organised as a :ref:`LogicalCollection` to make a decision based on the outcome of more checks.
+CHECKS refers to a set of one or more :ref:`Checks<checks>` names organised as a :ref:`LogicalCollection` to make a decision based on the outcome of more checks.